EricssonResearch/dnt/doc/oam.md

 ## TSN OAM considerations

-For TSN OAM, the operation is similar to the Detet OAM, with a few differences.
+For TSN OAM, the operation is similar to the DetNet OAM, with a few differences.

 ### TSN OAM interface(s)